Skip to content

 Inline admonitions

-• !!! hypothesis "..." — wraps an unconfirmed assumption.
-Yellow.
-Must name the research task that would confirm or refute it.
+• !!! hypothesis "..." — wraps an unconfirmed assumption (yellow).
+Must name the research task.

 The hard rule

 No guessing.
 Every claim is either backed by evidence we can point at, or explicitly labeled as a gap.
-When research bisects a protocol one step at a time, we never reply to the other side with a byte sequence we cannot source from a capture or a primary reference — the bisection stops at the first unknown and the unknown is named.
+Protocol bisection halts on the first unknown — never reply with bytes we can't source from a capture or a primary reference.
+Formalised in ADR-0006.

 Stage S1 (A, B, C, D) has landed. devicectl list devices returns the virtual iPhone end-to-end on the very first call after a fresh CoreDeviceService launch.
 Xcode's Devices window shows the device row with an honest Pair button and the state=connected (no DDI) label CDS produces on its own when we stop lying about device state.
 The L2 bridge + VM-local pymobiledevice3 tunneld + CDS inject chain is documented in architecture-connection.md.